choeffer/360pibot/docs/install.rst

 Also make yourself familiar with using VNC_ or using remote_pin_ .
 Latter will again drastically improve the use of the modules, because e.g. IDEs can be used, the robot can freely move around and so on.
-The latter option will be shortly explained.
+The latter option is shortly described.

 After enabling a hotspot on the Raspberry Pi and beeing connected with your laptop/computer, the following steps are needed to remote control the